 Cannabis contains hundreds of molecules that have the ability to directly interact with our bodies and minds.
 Phytocannabinoid molecules are relatively unique to the cannabis plant, but other plant-derived molecules such as flavonoids and terpenes also bind to our cells and receptors, influencing our experiences.

-The cannabis plant produces upwards of 200 different terpenes, in varying concentrations and combinations, though the amount it could potentially produce is yet unknown.
+The cannabis plant produces upwards of 200 terpenes, in varying concentrations and combinations, though the amount it could potentially produce is yet unknown.
 This makes terpenes the largest group of known phytochemicals in marijuana.
 The distinct scent of each cannabis cultivar is a result of the unique balance of terpenes produced by that particular plant’s breeding.

 This isn’t surprising, as with many beneficial plants, fruits, and vegetables, we consume many, many phytochemicals at one time.
-The combinations make up the nutritional and therapeutic properties we enjoy, and though isolated compounds and molecules have benefits that are quantifiable by lab testing and research, the synergistic aspects of the interacting components justify a combined experience whenever available.
+These combinations make up the nutritional and therapeutic properties we enjoy, and though isolated compounds and molecules have benefits that are quantifiable by lab testing and research, the entourage effect that comes from consuming multiple interacting components together at the same time justify seeking out whole-plant forms of cannabis whenever available.

 Almost everything we know about terpenes and cannabinoids is a result of studying their properties in isolation.
 With the exceptions of THC and CBD, the majority of this work has been done in animal models and petri dishes.
 Although this kind of science tells us a lot about the cellular mechanisms by which cannabinoids and terpenes promote health, these models could be a bit too simplistic to generalize the results to the entire human population.

-While there is a humongous amount of research left to do in order for us to understand exactly how terpenes enhance the other health benefits of the cannabis plant, and exactly which constellations of molecules produce the different kinds of highs for which cannabis is known, we can safely say that the more the merrier when it comes to phytochemical diversity.
+While there is so much more research left to do in order for us to understand exactly how terpenes enhance the other health benefits of the cannabis plant, and exactly which constellations of molecules produce the different kinds of highs for which cannabis is known, we can safely say “the more the merrier” when it comes to phytochemical diversity.